 4/ Nguom Ngao Cave: Nguom Ngao is an astonishing cave with stalactites of various shapes which is the most famous limestone grotto in the northern mountain.
 Its wild beauty makes it too much different from Thien Cung Cave or Sung Sot Cave in Halong bay.
 Getting inside the cave, you can feel the fresh, cool air from the natural mist inside.
 Nature has endowed the cave with stone formations that look like human beings, trees, plants and mythical animals.

-Day 3: Dong Van - Nho Que River Boat Trip - Bao Lac Town (100Km - 3 Hours)
+Day 3: Dong Van - Nho Que River Boat Trip - Trekking - Dong Van (Full Day tour)

-Day 4: Bao Lac - Phia Thap Village - Ban Gioc Waterfall Homestay (180Km - 5 Hours)
+Day 5: Cao Bang City - Phia Thap Village - Ngoc Con - Phong Nam - Ban Gioc Waterfall Homestay (120Km - Full Day Tour)